NCAR/ncar-neon-books/quick_start_docker_part2.md

 :::{tip}

--   *If you want to access the container again in the future and do not end your session, you can open a web browser and point to the container (Step 4.b).*
+-   If you want to access the container again in the future and do not end your session, you can open a web browser and point to the container (Step 4.2).
--   *If you end your session (Step 6) or restart your computer, you can restart the container from Step 4.
+-   If you end your session (Step 6) or restart your computer, you can restart the container from Step 4.
 :::